Furikuda/bork/docs/deployment/automated-local.rst

     # The backup partition is mounted there
     MOUNTPOINT=/mnt/backup

-    # This is the location of the Borg repository
+    # This is the location of the Bork repository
-    TARGET=$MOUNTPOINT/borg-backups/backup.borg
+    TARGET=$MOUNTPOINT/bork-backups/backup.bork

     # Archive name schema
     DATE=$(date --iso-8601)-$(hostname)